finger563/cpswt-hil/README.md

 w.r.t.
 HiL?
 I.e. should federates be able to tell the HiL proxy federate during simulation that they are now interested in new sensor data or that they are no longer interested in a specific sensor data stream?
+Ideally they would not do this since to them, they should just be seeing a sensor stream and processing it as they see fit.
+The connection management code is not currently part of HLA interaction patterns and as such this connection management should not be added.

 What exactly are the development requirements for the HiL proxy federate and what are the interactions that it supports?
 We have no real way of modeling the ATP messages, so the conversion from interaction message to ATP message and back will require filling in some stubs.
-This means that the proxy federate will need to be developed custom (at least in part) for each HiL
+This means that the proxy federate will need to be developed custom (at least in part) for each HiL.
+In the case of HiL Service <--> HiL Proxy Federate communication which uses HLA, this will be automatic, but since we cannot always support this, we must be able to handle both cases, and show how they work.

 ## Sample Implementation